tengu-team/layer-kafka-connect-base/README.md

 The layer adds multiple configuration options, these are common configuration parameters used by upper layers and needed in distributed worker configuration:
 ### Mandatory configs
 - `workers` number of workers (Kubernetes pods) to be deployed.
-- `max-tasks` the maximum number of tasks that should be created for this connector.
 - `group-id` a unique string that identifies the Connect cluster group this worker belongs to.
+Defaults to the juju app name.
 - `topics` a list of topics to use as input for this connector.
 ### Optional configs
 - `worker-config` allows hard override on worker configs in the form of `property=value`.
 Multiple properties must be separated by a newline.
 Properties set via this config will override properties set by an upper layer / config.